MichalHejc/django-webscraping-news/README.md

 # Django news webscraping app
-App for webscraping from Czech news websites.
+App for web scraping from News websites.
 User can filter articles according to the entered keyword.

 At the moment, app scrapes news from Denik.cz, Aktualne.cz, Seznam.cz and Idnes.cz front pages.